twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt05-23-from-hell-to-eternity%zh.rst

 It becomes right view with wise attention.
 Unwise attention is like people looking into the mirror, taking the shadow in the mirror as, he, she, etc.; and then taṇhā, mana, diṭṭhi (craving, conceit and wrong view) come in.
 Here the mirror is the khandha and shadow is wrong view.
 It’s like a very small child who has never seen a mirror before.

-He becomes frighten and running towards the mother after seeing his own shadow. you'll just go back to the wok (i.e., hell cauldron) if you have unwise attention.
+He becomes frighten and running towards the mother after seeing his own shadow.
+You'll just go back to the wok (i.e., hell cauldron) if you have unwise attention.
 You will be tortured by the shadow with unwise attention.
 Correct yourself with wise attention.
 In the middle of you and the mirror anicca, dukkha and anatta shadows appear.
 With the right seeing and right view arises.

 I ask you to contemplate the impermanence of the five khandhas for the right view.
 Then sammā-diṭṭhi arises and micchā-diṭṭhi dies away.
 And the seed of hell disappears.
 Some people think, if you understand the nature of mind/body and diṭṭhi will fall away.
 It’s not yet, you have to discern impermanence.